contourpy/contourpy/docs/developer_guide.rst

 .. note::

-   :class:`~contourpy.util.bokeh_renderer.BokehRenderer` tests will be run if Bokeh is installed, otherwise they will be skipped.
+   :class:`~.BokehRenderer` tests will be run if Bokeh is installed, otherwise they will be skipped.
 The generated images for Bokeh tests are sensitive to the version of the browser and the Operating System used to generate them, so unless you have experience in this area you are advised to leave the generation and testing of Bokeh images to the ContourPy